-Simon Property Group, Inc. and Subsidiaries Condensed Notes to Consolidated Financial Statements (Unaudited) (Dollars in thousands, except share and per share amounts and where indicated in millions or billions)
+(Dollars in thousands, except share and per share amounts and where indicated in millions or billions)

-As of June 30, 2014, we had no outstanding interest rate derivatives.
+As of September 30, 2014, we had no outstanding interest rate derivatives.
 The carrying value of our interest rate swap agreements, at fair value, as of December 31, 2013, was a net asset balance of \$3.0 million, of which \$0.4 million was included in other liabilities and \$3.4 million was included in deferred costs and other assets.
 The interest rate caps were of nominal value at December 31, 2013 and we generally do not apply hedge accounting to these arrangements.

 We are also exposed to fluctuations in foreign exchange rates on financial instruments which are denominated in foreign currencies, primarily in Japan and Europe.
 We use currency forward contracts and foreign currency denominated debt to manage our exposure to changes in foreign exchange rates on certain Yen and Euro-denominated receivables and net investments.
 Currency forward contracts involve fixing the Yen:USD or Euro:USD exchange rate for delivery of a specified amount of foreign currency on a specified date.
 The currency forward contracts are typically cash settled in US dollars for their fair value at or close to their settlement date.
-Approximately ¥1.5 billion remains as of June 30, 2014 for all forward contracts that we expect to receive through January 5, 2015.
-The June 30, 2014 carrying value was a net \$0.2 million, of which \$0.3 million is included in deferred costs and other assets and \$0.1 million is included in other liabilities.
+Approximately ¥41.9 million remains as of September 30, 2014 for all Yen forward contracts which mature through January 5, 2015.
+The September 30, 2014 asset balance related to these forward contracts was \$0.2 million and is included in deferred costs and other assets.
 We have reported the changes in fair value for these forward contracts in earnings.
 The underlying currency adjustments on the foreign currency denominated receivables are also reported in income and generally offset the amounts in earnings for these forward contracts.

+In the third quarter of 2014, we entered into Euro:USD forward contracts, which were designated as net investment hedges, with an aggregate €150.0 million notional value which mature through August 11, 2017.
+The September 30, 2014 asset balance related to these forward contracts was \$10.7 million and is included in deferred costs and other assets.
 In the fourth quarter of 2013, we entered into a Euro:USD forward contract with a €74.0 million notional value, which we designated as a net investment hedge, that matured on May 30, 2014.
 The liability balance related to this forward contract was \$0.8 million and included in other liabilities as of December 31, 2013.
-We applied hedge accounting to this forward contract and reported the change in fair value in other comprehensive income (loss).
-Changes in the value of this forward contract are offset by changes in the underlying hedged Euro-denominated joint venture investment.
+We apply hedge accounting to these forward contracts and report the changes in fair value in other comprehensive income (loss).
+Changes in the value of these forward contracts are offset by changes in the underlying hedged Euro-denominated joint venture investment.

-The total gross accumulated other comprehensive loss related to our derivative activities, including our share of the other comprehensive loss from joint venture properties, approximated \$64.1 million and \$61.8 million as of June 30, 2014 and December 31, 2013, respectively.
+The total gross accumulated other comprehensive loss related to our derivative activities, including our share of the other comprehensive loss from joint venture properties, approximated \$56.1 million and \$61.8 million as of September 30, 2014 and December 31, 2013, respectively.